Alexmhack/postgresql_local/README.md

 We can use the functions that PostgreSQL has like the AVG for getting the average of some field.

 SELECT AVG(duration) FROM flights;
+> 7 		means our flights table has 7 rows in total

+PostgreSQL also has COUNT function for counting the number of rows the database returned from a query.

+We can also apply the MIN function to get the minimum of any value for example we can get the flight details which has the minimum duration.